In This Article

 Benefits of Glycerin for Skin

 • It prevents the loss of moisture: The difference between glycerin- and non-glycerin based products?
 "Oils and serums are meant to penetrate the skin barrier and be absorbed by the skin.
-Thicker products, like those that include glycerin, are meant to support the skin barrier by covering the outside," Engelman says.
-"They prevent loss of water in the skin which allows natural oils to nourish and repair."
+Thicker products, like those that include glycerin, are meant to support the skin barrier by covering the outside," says Engelman.
+"They prevent loss of water in the skin, which allows natural oils to nourish and repair."

 Side Effects of Glycerin

-There are no known side effects of glycerin when used as an ingredient in skincare products, however it can be irritating if used on the skin in its full concentration.
+There are no known side effects of glycerin when used as an ingredient in skincare products, however, it can be irritating if used on the skin in its full concentration.
 "In general, glycerin is a super safe skincare product," says Tzu.
 "However, as with any product, allergic reactions or irritation are possible, albeit rare."